kyma-project/kyma/docs/security/certificate-manager.md

 |-----------|-------------|---------------|
 | **modules.manager.enabled** | Controls if cert-manager is enabled. | `true` |

->**NOTE:** For Cert-Manager specific configuration please refer to cert-manager[documentation](https://cert-manager.io/).
+>**NOTE:** For Cert-Manager configuration options suitable for your use-case please refer to cert-manager [documentation](https://cert-manager.io/docs/).
->The original cert-manager configuration file is located in the subchart: `./charts/cert-manager/values.yaml`
+>You can find the original cert-manager configuration file in the following location: `./charts/cert-manager/values.yaml`
->When overriding these values please put the overrides in the root chart ./values.yaml file.
+>When overriding these values please put the overrides in the root chart `./values.yaml` file.